dhval/tcpmon/README.md

 - There are not many open source tools available for testing SOAP/WS-Security based web services, SOAP UI Pro is now mostly a paid version and it is not being actively contributed by developers on github.
-Undoubtedly it has comprehensive functionally yet it is hard to customize, hence there are not many free plugins.
+Undoubtedly it has comprehensive functionally available in market yet it is hard to customize from development perspective, hence there are not many free plugins.
 There are really outstanding tools like Postman but they cater to mostly REST style web service.

 #### TCPMon 2.0 Features